Projects

 How might we co-create a roadmap for improving the current rehabilitation and recovery services for people with stroke, traumatic brain injury, and spinal cord injury in British Columbia?

-Through a collaboration with the Heart + Stroke Foundation and a project steering committee of community organizations, the Health Design Lab is involved in organizing a multi-phase approach to a Rehabilitation + Recovery Summit, with the aim of developing of a Roadmap for improving services for people living with stroke, traumatic brain injury, and spinal cord injury after they leave the hospital setting.
+Through a collaboration with the Heart + Stroke Foundation and a project steering committee of community organizations, the Health Design Lab is involved in the development of a strategy roadmap for improving services for people living with stroke, traumatic brain injury, and spinal cord injury after they leave the hospital setting.
 Given that a patchwork of services and programs currently exist, this project seeks to identify how to build a more integrated system to better support individuals in their rehabilitation and recovery journey.

 project team